Kenyan budget carrier Jambojet to double passengers in three years

-The no-frills carrier, founded by Kenya Airways five years ago, ferries 700,000 passengers a year within Kenya and to neighbouring Uganda after an aggressive expansion aimed at first time flyers who would normally take a bus.
+The no-frills carrier, founded by Kenya Airways (KQNA.NR) five years ago, ferries 700,000 passengers a year within Kenya and to neighboring Uganda after an aggressive expansion aimed at first time flyers who would normally take a bus.

 Like budget carriers in Europe and South Africa, Jambojet passengers only pay for seats.
 The airline charges extra for services such as baggage and meals, allowing ticket prices to compete with buses and trains.